stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

    <p align = "center">
    <i>Design analysis view of the YUV_SCALE_LOOP_Y loop</i>
    </p>
-9. In the report tab, expand **Detail > Instance** section of the Utilization Estimates and click on the **grp_rgb2yuv_fu_244 (rgb2yuv)** entry to open the report.
+9. In the report tab, expand **Detail > Instance** section of the *Utilization Estimates* and click on the **grp_rgb2yuv_fu_244 (rgb2yuv)** entry to open the report.

-10. Answer the following question pertaining to rgb2yuv function.
+10. Answer the following question pertaining to *rgb2yuv* function.

     #### Question 2

     Estimated clock period:
     Worst case latency:
     Number of DSP48E used:
     Number of FFs used:
     Number of LUTs used:

-11. Similarly, open the yuv2rgb report.
+11. Similarly, open the *yuv2rgb* report.

 12. Answer the following question pertaining to yuv2rgb function.

     #### Question 3

     Estimated clock period:
     Worst case latency:
     Number of DSP48E used:
     Number of FFs used:
     Number of LUTs used:

-13. For the rgb2yuv function, in case of Pynq, the worst case latency is reported as 17207041 clock cycles.
+13. For the *rgb2yuv* function the worst case latency is reported as **17207041** clock cycles.
 The reported latency can be estimated as follows.

 * RGB2YUV_LOOP_Y total loop latency = 7 x 1280 = 8960 cycles
 * 1 entry and 1 exit clock for loop RGB2YUV_LOOP_Y = 8962 cycles